rowandey/Papyrus/README.md

 ![Example Papy POST](docs/documentationImages/papyLOL.gif "Example Papy POST")

-Why is that other projects dont:
+Why is it that other projects:
-- Have a simple build process
+- Don't have a simple build process
 - Don't have a light weight footprint
 - Don't have an easily portable and self contained codebase
 - Cant send HTTPS AND HTTP traffic